Fast and/or free shipping is one of the most important factors that plays into the buying decision for online shoppers.

 - Slow delivery caused 64% of consumers to not try a new retailer and 54% to switch retailers.

-Here are some core reasons why you should prioritize your ecommerce shipping experience.
+Here are some core reasons why you should prioritise your ecommerce shipping experience.

 Get a competitive advantage